elisehuard/game_of_life/README.md

     g.evolve
     => [[0, 1, 0, 0, 0], [1, 0, 0, 0, 0], [0, 0, 0, 0, 0], [0, 0, 0, 0, 0], [0, 0, 0, 0, 0]]

+* a state=(array) accessor to set the state from outside.
+This is for us to test if your evolve method obeys the rules (and can also be useful for your own tests).
+Regardless of your internal state representation this method should take the same type of parameter as produced by evolve (an array of rows).

 # To test your implementation #
 Test-driven development is always a good idea.
 I added a Test::Unit class as a simplified example, but really, try to do TDD (http://en.wikipedia.org/wiki/Test-driven_development).

 # To visualize your implementation #
+* life_ncurses *
 This requires the gem ffi-ncurses.
     gem install ffi ffi-ncurses